 Learn about the education and preparation needed to become a non-invasive cardiovascular technologist.
 Get a quick view of the requirements as well as details about schooling, job duties and certification to find out if this is the career for you.

 Non-invasive cardiovascular technology professionals, including echocardiographers and vascular technologists, assist physicians in the diagnosis and treatment of heart and blood vessel conditions through the use of ultrasound technology, or sound wave imaging.
-Those interested in working in this field usually need an associate's or bachelor's degree related to radiography, although those already working in some healthcare positions may earn a certificate instead.
-These professionals also need to meet state and employer requirements, which may include licensure and professional certification.
+Those interested in working in this field usually need an associate's or bachelor's degree related to radiography, although those already working in some healthcare positions can earn a certificate instead.
+These professionals also need to meet state and employer requirements, which might include licensure and professional certification.

 |Career||Cardiovascular Technologists and Technicians||Diagnostic Medical Sonographers|